stardog-union/launchpad-docs/voicebox.md

 The Voicebox Service is released independently of Launchpad.

+> [!NOTE]
-All available releases of the Voicebox Service are listed below.
+> All available releases of the Voicebox Service are listed below.
 The image tag for a release is simply the release name prepended with `v` as in `v0.1.1`.

 ## 0.20.2 Release (Aug 21, 2025)